Radiotherapy

 Radiotherapy can cause different side effects depending on which part of the body is being treated.
 Find out what these side effects are and how they affect you during and after treatment.

-You might have regular follow up appointments at the radiotherapy department or at your original hospital.
+You might have regular follow up appointments at the radiotherapy department or if you went to a different hospital for radiotherapy, follow up may be back at your local hospital.
 Your treatment team will let you know.